jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 ### 1. Install all kinds of stuff

-First let's get into an ssh session on our virtual machine so that we can do stuff.
+First let's get into an ssh session on our vagrant box.

     vagrant ssh